whitemike889/dagger/tutorial/10-deposit-after-login.md

+---
+layout: default
-# Only allow depositing after logging in
+title: Only allow depositing after logging in
+---

 The current UX design of this ATM can be improved by only supporting `deposit` commands after one has already logged in.
 To do that, let's first perform a